highchair/artinruins-com/about.md

 We also want to celebrate the region’s great history.
 At the end of the 19th century (1890-1900), Providence had the “Five Industrial Wonders of the World”[^1]:

 1. [Brown & Sharpe]({% link _property/brown-sharpe-foundry.md %}), the world’s largest tool factory;
 1. Nicholson File, the world’s largest file factory;
 1. Corliss Steam Engine Company, the world’s largest engine factory;
 1. [American Screw]({% link _property/american-screw-co.md %}), the world’s largest screw factory; and
 1. [Gorham Silver]({% link _property/gorham-manufacturing-co.md %}), the world’s largest silver foundry.

 [^1]: There are a few sources for this claim.
 Heritage Harbor Foundation mentions it in this page: [heritageharborfoundation.org/heritage-harbor-six-big-ideas/wonders-of-the-world/](//heritageharborfoundation.org/heritage-harbor-six-big-ideas/wonders-of-the-world/){:target="_blank"}: “By late 19th century, Providence is a world leader in production od (sic) cotton, wool, base metals, precious metals and rubber.
 Corliss, Gorham, Brown & Sharpe, Nicholsen (sic) File and American Screw are dubbed the ‘Five Industrial Wonders of the World’.”

 ## Our Roots

 In 2001, a development corporation by the name of Feldco approached the city of Providence to raze the a mill complex and put in a shopping center.
 That mill complex was known as [Eagle Square]({% link _property/eagle-square.md %}) and was home to a collective of artists called *Fort Thunder*.
 Eagle Square quickly became a rallying cry.
 Protests ensued.
 The development went forward but the new plans saved a few of the buildings and converted them to retail use.
 The replacement buildings were slightly better (than they might have been if the outcry did not happen), with brick facing and massing more similar to their historic counterparts.

 While Eagle Square was a failure in some ways — artists were forced to move out and the shopping center went forward, albeit with a more sensitive design — it spawned some important artist organizations, some of which remain today (2020, the year of this writing).
-Those include The Steel Yard, Monohassett Mills, The Hive Archive, The Plant (alas its non-profit real estate developer, Puente, is no longer), and this blog.
+Those include [The Steel Yard]({% link _property/providence-steel-iron.md %}), [Monohassett Mills]({% link _property/monohasset-mill.md %}), The Hive Archive, [the Plant]({% link _property/providence-dye-bleach-calendering.md %}) (alas its non-profit real estate developer, Puente, is no longer), and this blog.

 We have been documenting the region since 2002 and collecting the histories that make Rhode Island special in the hopes that we may learn from, and preserve, our past.

 ## Press